emmett-framework/emmett/docs/upgrading.md

 Version 0.6
 -----------

-weppy 0.6 introduces some deprecations you should be aware of, and some new features you might been interested into.
+weppy 0.6 introduces some deprecations and changes you should be aware of, and some new features you might been interested into.

 Next paragraphs describe all this relevant changes.